The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-5-oop/1-encapsulation-factories-and-closure.md

-## Factory Functions, Privacy, & Closures — 30 minutes
+## Factory Functions, Privacy, and Closures — 30 minutes

 A core tenet of **encapsulation** in OOP is to hide values like `friends` from being directly accessed.